-As discussed above, the other group of species (Na, Cl, K, NO3) shows two important features in the frequency distribution of Fig. 5 (right column): (a) although the whole data set is spanning the range of the previous glacials, the concentration mode is lower for the deep ice and higher for the basal ice and (b) the frequency distribution in the deep ice is generally single-modal and narrow, while it is bi-modal in the basal ice with the first mode in the deep ice range and the second mode skewed towards the high side of the range observed in other glacials.
-The contrast in concentration level

-- between the deep ice and the basal ice could simply reflect the slightly colder conditions (thus higher impurity content) at the time basal ice was formed at the surface of the ice sheet, as suggested by the lower $\delta D$ values compared to the deep ice (Fig. 1b).
-Although this contrast is less obvious for the first group of chemical compounds, it might have been there over-written by the invoked aggregation and new in-situ precipitation - processes.
-Alternatively, the observed contrast in behavior of Na, Cl, K, NO3 between the deep and basal ice might reflect the signature of the premelt migration process as theoretically put forward by Rempel (2005).
-These species would indeed remain in the dissolved state within the premelt layer, and eventually partly and more easily migrate downwards, resulting in the left skewing mode in the deep ice and the bimodal distribu- - tion in the basal ice (low concentration mode corresponding to the remaining fraction in crystals as salts micro-inclusions and high concentration mode to the fraction that migrated in the premelt).
-Note that the process of upwards pulling of liquid from the underlying reservoir discussed by Rempel (2005), if it exists, provides a mean to prevent exsudation of the premelt from the basal ice, and therefore preservation of this bi-modal frequency distribution.
-Basal melting would potentially counteract this effect but propagate the two zones of deep and basal ice upwards into the ice column.
+As discussed above, the other group of species (Na, Cl, K, NO3) shows two important features in the frequency distribution of Fig. 5 (right column): (a) although the whole data set is spanning the range of the previous glacials, the concentration mode is lower for the clean ice facies and higher for the dispersed ice facies and (b) the frequency distribution in the basal ice facies is generally single-modal and narrow, while it is bi-modal in the dispersed ice facies with the first mode in the basal ice facies range and the second mode skewed towards the high side of the range observed in other glacials.
+The contrast in concentration level between the clean ice facies and the dispersed ice facies could simply reflect the slightly colder conditions (thus higher impurity content) at the time the ice of the dispersed basal facies was formed at the surface of the ice sheet, as suggested by the lower δD values compared to the clean ice facies(Fig. 1b).
+Although this contrast is less obvious for the first group of chemical compounds, it might have been over-written by invoked aggregation and new in situ precipitation processes.
+Alternatively, the observed contrast in behaviour of Na, Cl, K, NO3 between the clean and dispersed ice facies might reflect the signature of the premelt migration process as theoretically proposed by Rempel (2005).
+These species would indeed remain in the dissolved state within the premelt layer, and eventually partly and more easily migrate downwards, resulting in the left skewing mode in the clean ice facies and the bimodal distribution in the dispersed ice facies (low concentration mode corresponding to the remaining fraction in crystals as salts micro-inclusions and high concentration mode to the fraction that migrated in the premelt).
+Note that the process of upward pulling of liquid from the underlying reservoir discussed by Rempel (2005), if it exists, provides a means to prevent expulsion of the premelt from the basal ice, and therefore preservation of this bi-modal frequency distribution.
+Basal melting would potentially counteract this effect but the two basal ice facies would then migrate upwards into the ice column.
 Unfortunately, as underlined before, the available data set is missing the lower 6-15 m of the basal ice section to the ice-bedrock interface, where further arguments might have been found to (in-) validate this premelt migration hypothesis.

-The large inclusions visible in the bottom 12 m of basal ice are principally located at grain boundaries.
-Theoretical considerations from Alley et al. (1986; Eq.
-21) suggest a high velocity ice grain boundary migration regime, with decoupling of the grain boundaries from the particle aggregates, because of their relatively large sizes and very low volume fraction.
-However, as underlined by these authors, this is probably no more valid for the "warm" (EDC bottom) ice, in a full migration recrystallization process, where the increased water content in the vein network will favor Ostwald ripening as the temperature of the ice-impurity system rises above the melting point of the impure grain boundaries.
-Another feature to consider here is that the particle aggregates might also behave very differently from single particles in terms of drag force on the might also behave very differently from single particles in terms of drag force on the grain boundaries.
+The large inclusions visible in the bottom 12 metres of basal ice are principally located at grain boundaries.
+Theoretical considerations from Alley et al. (1986, Eq.
+21) suggest a high velocity ice grain boundary migration regime with decoupling of the grain boundaries from the particle aggregates because of their relatively large sizes and very low volume fraction.
+However, as underlined by these authors, this is probably no more valid for the "warm" (EDC bottom) ice, in a full migration recrystallization process, where the increased water content in the vein network will favour Ostwald ripening as the temperature of the ice-impurity system rises above the melting point of the impure grain boundaries.
+Another feature to consider here is that the particle aggregates might also behave very differently from single particles in terms of drag force on the grain boundaries.
 Also, as discussed in de Angelis et al. (2013), the significant contribution of organic compounds (such as exopolymeric substances - EPS) to the impurity load might also strongly affect the inclusion/grain boundary geometrical relationships.